• Use Cases

 User signup fan-out

-See how one product event can reach several destinations at once from the same Meshes rule set.
+Example of one product event reaching several destinations at once from the same Meshes rule set.

 Open link